ranga4all1/de-retail-sales/README.md

 - BigQuery - OLAP Data Warehouse
 - Looker Studio - Analytics dashboard

+## Project structure

+├── README.md           # Readme file
+├── batch               # Spark batch processing
+├── extras              # Extra resources that you can use for experientation and/or adapting this framework to new projects ├── images              # images used in README.md
+├── orchestration       # DAGs - 'mage' workflow orchestrator
+├── terraform-gcp       # Infra build in GCP - Data Lake(GCS Bucket) and Data warehouse(BigQuery dataset)
+└── terraform-mage      # Infra build in GCP - 'mage' workflow orchestrator

 ## Dev Setup

 This project is entirely developed in cloud using GitHub Codespaces that mimics local system.
 A free version of GitHub Codespaces should suffice for this project.